MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cs-winui3.md

 For more information on how dependency properties work, see [Dependency properties overview](/windows/uwp/xaml-platform/dependency-properties-overview).

 ## Define the default style for BgLabelControl
 A templated control must provide a default style template that is used if the user of the control doesn't explicitly set a style.
-When we added the templated control to the project with the **Add New Item** dialog, Visual Studio created `themes/generic.xaml` file with a default style defined.
-Update the content of that file with the following markup.
+In this step, we will create a generic template file for our control.

+Make sure that **Show All Files** is still toggled on (in **Solution Explorer**).
+Under your project node, create a new folder (not a filter, but a folder) and name it "Themes".
+Under `Themes`, add a new item of type **Visual C# > WinUI > Resource Dictionary (WinUI)**, and name it "Generic.xaml".
+The folder and file names have to be like this in order for the XAML framework to find the default style for a templated control.
+Delete the default contents of Generic.xaml, and paste in the markup below.

 ```xaml
 <!-- \Themes\Generic.xaml -->